Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Mathematical Tools

 \section{Mathematical Tools}

 This section briefly summarises the mathematical tools that are required to follow this work.
-Section~\ref{sec:eigen} describes the way of calculating eigenvalues and Section~\ref{sec:char} the way of calculating the characteristic equation.
 Section~\ref{sec:reim} describes the real and imaginary operations using Pauli matrices.
-Finally, Section~\ref{sec:freq} describes the frequency shifting operator.
+Finally, Section~\ref{sec:rel} describes the relationship between the impedance quaternion in $dq$ coordinates, $pn$ sequence, and $\alpha\beta$ frame.